I've been working on perfecting this blueberry almond cake for years, and I'm finally delighted with the results.

 Instructions

-- Bake the cake for 35 minutes.
-To check if the cake is done, insert a skewer in the middle.
-If it comes out clean it’s done.
+- After a further 15-20 minutes test if the cake is done by pricking a skewer in the middle.
+If it comes out clean it is done.
+The almonds on the top should have caramelized while baking.

 Hi I just made this and it is truly exceptional.